Foundation Logo

 2008

-Adapting to the changing and growing learning needs of young Indians, the Inlaks Research and Travel Grant was initiated to support students of the Social Sciences and Humanities pursuing their doctorate degrees in Indian Universities.
-This grant enabled them to travel overseas and collect relevant, quality data to fortify their research pursuits.
-To date, 32 research candidates have been supported under this opportunity.
+Adapting to the changing and growing learning needs of young Indians, the Inlaks Research and Travel Grant was initiated to support students of the Social Sciences and Humanities pursuing their doctorate degrees in Indian universities.
+This grant enabled them to travel overseas and collect relevant, quality data to fortify their researchpursuits.
+To date, 39 research candidates have been supported under this opportunity.

 2009

-Expanding work in the area of art and culture, the Inlaks Overseas Residency for Art and Culture was initiated in collaboration with overseas organisations such as UNIDEE.
+Expanding work in the area of art and culture, the Inlaks Overseas Residency for Art and Culture was initiated.
+To date, 100 artists have been supported under this opportunity across several collaborations.
 The goal being to provide stimulating exposure through transformational residential experiences across every aspect of art and culture: creating, studying, curating, directing, producing, and performing.
-To date, over 100 artists have been supported under this opportunity.
+The first of these collaborations was with UNIDEE in 2009.

 2010

-To support young people working in conservation, the Foundation initiated two new opportunities: the Inlaks-Ravi Sankaran Grant for Field Biology, Ecology & Conservation and the Inlaks-Ravi Sankaran Internship for Field Biology, Ecology & Conservation.
-To date, 83 people have been supported.
+To support young people working in conservation, three new opportunities were initiated in collaboration with the Ravi Sankaran Foundation: The Inlaks-Ravi Sankaran Master's, Grants and Internship for Field Biology, Ecology & Conservation.
+To date, 89 people have been supported under the grants and internship.

 2012

-We struck new collaborations with Rijeksakademie, Amsterdam, Gasworks, United Kingdom, and Darling Foundry, Canada under the Overseas Residency opportunity.
+Struck new collaborations with Rijksakademie, Amsterdam; Gasworks , United Kingdom in collaboration with the Charles Wallace Trust, and Darling Foundry, Canada under the Overseas Residency opportunity.

 The Fine Art Award was further evolved to include a 4-week residency for the artist to attend during the award year.